kevinarchambeau/python-rest-api/README.md

 YAML is in `swagger/swagger_server/swagger`.
 Best way to view swagger is to build the docker image as specified in the README.md in the `swagger` directory.
 You can then use `http://localhost:8080/ui/`

+## Contributing
+Feel free to open a pull request if you have a suggestion.